Miss Back

 Miss Back (Korean: 미쓰백) is a South Korean television reality show created by Nam Seung-hyun and Ahn Dong-soo, developed and produced by Mega Monster and Space Rabbit for MBN.
-The program revolves around female idols who previously debuted with girl groups, but slowly faded away from the limelight as it aims to give these idols another chance.
-The show aired on MBN from October 8, 2020 to January 26, 2021.
+The show focuses on female idols who previously debuted with girl groups but have since faded from the limelight, aiming to provide them with another opportunity.
+It aired on MBN from October 8, 2020, to January 26, 2021.